A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions

-To ensure the final taxonomy is comprehensive and representative, we conducted a validation survey involving 12 Linux practitioners and 2 researchers.
-We list each evolution pattern with its description and examples, inviting participants to indicate whether they agree with it.
-The results of the survey are summarized in Table \ref{tab:rq2-valid}.
-For each pattern, we report the percentage of ``yes'' and ``no'' answers to the question asking whether participants agreed on it.
+To ensure the taxonomy is comprehensive and representative, we conducted a validation survey involving 12 Linux practitioners and 2 researchers.
+We list each pattern with its description and two examples, inviting participants to answer whether they agree with it.
+The results are summarized in Table \ref{tab:rq2-valid}.
+For each pattern, we report the percentage of ``yes'' and ``no'' answers.
 The most approved pattern is merging existing groups, with 100\% of ``yes'' answers.
-The least approved category is rename groups, which has been agreed by 40\% of the survey participants (a non-negligible fraction of all the participants).
-Overall, the average rate of ``yes'' answers across all patterns is 70\%, indicating that the final patterns align with the experience of most participants (only one pattern is below 50\%).
+The least approved category is rename groups, which has been agreed by 40\% of these participants (a non-negligible fraction of all the participants).
+Overall, the average rate of ``yes'' answers across all patterns is 70\%, indicating that the patterns align with the experience of most participants (only one pattern is below 50\%).